guykozlovskij/project-4-client/README.md

 <a name="whiteboarding"></a>

 #### Whiteboarding
-From the beginning, we had a good sense of direction and an idea of what the project will look like.
+From the very beginning, we had a good sense of direction and an idea of what the project will look like.
 The vision was clear, and in the end the final product closely resembled the initial sketch we made on [Excalidraw](https://excalidraw.com/).

 ![](/readme-img/comparison.png)

 <a name="models"></a>

 #### Models
-On the same day we also planned out our models.
+On the same day we also planned-out our models.
 We knew there would not be any complex relationship, as the focus of the user experience is the creation of songs.
-We decided to keep it simple and only keep it to three models.
+We decided to keep it simple and only have three models.

 ![](/readme-img/erd.png)

 <a name="workload"></a>

 #### Splitting the Workload
-Once everything has been planned out we proceeded to split up, with Chris starting to work with **Tone.js** in the frontend while I went to build the backend.
+Once everything has been planned-out we proceeded to split up, with Chris starting to work with **Tone.js** in the frontend while I went to build the backend.

-The goal was to finish the backend in a few days so we can can spend most our time working on the frontend together.

 <a name="backend"></a>

 ## Backend
-I started out by scaffolding the backend, adding the PostgreSQL database, installing dependencies and setting up the apps for the backed.
+I started out by scaffolding the backend, adding the PostgreSQL database, installing dependencies and setting up the Django apps for the backed.

 <a name="models-and-db"></a>

 ### Models and Database
 I first started working on our models.
-Once the **user** model has been setup I moved on to the **song** model which held one of our main challenges - storing the songs.
+Once the **user** model has been setup I moved on to the **song** model which contained one of our main challenges - storing the songs.

-After spending sometime with **Tone.js** in the frontend, Chris understood that we will be storing the `notes` for songs in arrays of boolean values, one for each of the grid blocks.
+After spending some time with **Tone.js** in the frontend, Chris understood that we will be storing the `notes` for songs in arrays of boolean values, one for each of the grid blocks.

 <a name="no-notes"></a>